 03. Emphasize your value proposition

 In your elevator pitch, you’ll need to emphasize your value proposition.
-Prepare a brief statement that describes how your products or services set you apart from the rest.
+Prepare a brief statement or business proposal that describes how your products or services set you apart from the rest.
 Focus on details that will help others outside the company understand not only the benefits or features of your offering, but also how you solve problems better than your competitors.